-CMCC shall cooperate fully and on a continuing basis with ORI during its oversight reviews of this institution and its research misconduct proceedings and during the process under which the respondent may contest ORI findings of research misconduct and proposed HHS administrative actions.
+CMCC shall cooperate fully and on a continuing basis with The Secretariat on Responsible Conduct of Research and/or the ORI during its oversight reviews of this institution and its research misconduct proceedings and during the process under which the respondent may contest the oversight body's findings of research misconduct and proposed administrative actions.
 This includes providing - as necessary to develop a complete record of relevant evidence - all witnesses, research records, and other evidence under CMCC's control or custody, or in the possession of, or accessible to, all persons that are subject to CMCC's authority.